lzubiaur/woot/README.md

 ### Binary distribution

-Binary distribution will be available for all supported target platforms.
+Binary distribution will be available for all supported platforms.